pmneila/PyMaxflow/doc/source/tutorial.rst

 of non-terminal edges.
 These estimations do not need to be perfect, not even approximate.
-But a better estimation will lead to a better performance in terms of memory consumption.
+But a better estimation will lead to a better performance in terms of memory usage.
 Please, consult the documentation of the constructor for more details.
 In this example, we exactly know how many nodes and non-terminal edges the graph has when